YunoHost-Apps/tagspaces_ynh/README.md

 Configuration with the OwnCloud app as data source
 --------------------------------------------------
 - Browse to your app
-- Create a new location with the path to your OwnCloud app folder: example.org/owncloud/remote.php/webdav/tagspaces (given you have a "tagspaces" folder at the root of your OwnCloud files)
+- Create a new location with the path to your OwnCloud app folder **without the domain name** (only local owncloud installs work): /owncloud/remote.php/webdav/tagspaces (given you have a "tagspaces" folder at the root of your OwnCloud files)
 - Give a name to your location and save.
 - A dialog for credentials entering will appear.
 Enter here your ownCloud username and password.
 - That's all, you can now browse your ownCloud files in TagSpaces.